Zendelo/qpp-inter-intra-eval/README.md

 # qpp-inter-intra-eval

-Is Query Performance Prediction With Multiple Query Variations Harder Than Topic Performance Prediction?
+This is the code and data repository for the paper **Is Query Performance Prediction With Multiple Query Variations Harder Than Topic Performance Prediction?** by Oleg Zendel, J. Shane Culpepper and Falk Scholer.

+The code and data will be made available soon.